THIS SITE IS INTENDED FOR US RESIDENTS 18 YEARS AND OLDER

 —Emma

-Emma is an adult with PNH taking EMPAVELI.
+Emma is an adult with PNH who's taken EMPAVELI.

 Individual experiences may vary.